Comet Assay (35)Explore All

 - Stand-alone Assay Reagents

-DNA Repair Enzymes and Reaction Buffers (12)Explore All
+DNA Repair Enzymes (7)Explore All

 DNA base excision repair (BER) is initiated by DNA repair enzymes known as DNA glycosylases that cleave the glycosylic bond between the base and deoxyribose of damaged specific nucleotides.
 The phosphate backbone adjacent to the apurinic/apyrimidinic (AP) site is then cleaved by an AP endonuclease or glycosylase-associated AP lyase.
 These enzymes can be used in vitro to detect specific forms of DNA damage.
 Trevigen’s unique FLARE™ Assays characterize DNA damage in single cells using a variety of DNA repair enzymes in combination with the comet assay to recognize oxidative damage.